blakethecoder1/bldr-core/README.md

 ### 1. Database Setup

-Execute the SQL file to create the required table:
+Execute the SQL files to create the required tables:

 ```sql
 -- Run sql/bldr_core.sql in your database